programORdie2/fairytaleAI/README.md

  - Download this repo or clone the code with git.
  - Open the folder where you saved the code.
  - [Install Wrangler if you haven't done that yet](https://developers.cloudflare.com/workers/wrangler/install-and-update/).
+ - Create a new project with ``npm create cloudflare@latest``.
+If prompted, say yes to TypeScript.
+ - Copy the code of the download ``/src`` folder to the new one.
  - Run the code with ``npx wrangler dev``.
  - Open the URL in your browser.
  - If you want, you can deploy it to cloudflare with ``npx wrangler deploy``